YOLO11 vs. YOLOv6-3.0: State-of-the-Art Object Detection Comparison

 Strengths

-- Quantization Support: Provides tools and tutorials for model quantization, which is beneficial for deployment on hardware with limited resources.
+- Quantization Readiness: YOLOv6 provides specific support for model quantization, facilitating deployment on hardware with limited computational precision.

 Weaknesses